shanelnumber5/341-web-design/_docs/topic-11/05-margin/02-page.md

 <div class="divider-heading"></div>

-In the following example, look at the two containers and how the are positioned based on the margin settings.
+In the following example, look at the two containers and how they are positioned based on the margin settings.

 <div class="codepen-embed">
   <p data-height="600" data-theme-id="30567" data-slug-hash="NWrYQVp" data-default-tab="css,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="Margin, Pt.
 1" class="codepen"></p>